HomeInvertebratesBrittle Star

 Nervous

-While most brittle stars lack specialized sense organs, their epidermis is rich in nerve endings, particularly concentrated at the tips of their arms.
+While brittle stars lack specialized sense organs, their epidermis is rich in nerve endings, particularly concentrated at the tips of their arms.
 These nerve endings detect light, tactile stimuli, and chemicals in the water.

 Taxonomy